faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## yt-dlp

+Official site: [https://github.com/yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp){:target="_blank"}

+yt-dlp is a command-line program to download videos from many different online video platforms, such as youtube.com.
+The project is a fork of youtube-dl with additional features and fixes.

 {% shell_term $ %}
 sudo dnf install yt-dlp
 {% endshell_term %}

 ## Newsboat (RSS Reader)

+Official site: [https://www.newsboat.org](https://www.newsboat.org){:target="_blank"}

+Newsboat is a fork of Newsbeuter, an RSS/Atom feed reader for the text console.

 {% shell_term $ %}
 sudo dnf install newsboat
 {% endshell_term %}

 ## Ranger File Manager

+Official site: [https://ranger.github.io/](https://ranger.github.io/){:target="_blank"}

+Ranger is a free console file manager that gives you greater flexibility and a good overview of your files without having to leave your *nix console.
+It visualizes the directory tree in two dimensions: the directory hierarchy on one, lists of files on the other, with a preview to the right so you know where you'll be going.

 {% shell_term $ %}
 sudo dnf install ranger